anthonykrivonos/Quantico/README.md

 1. Clone this repository.
 2. Open a terminal window and `cd` to the project.
+3. Upgrade your setup tools with `pip3 install --upgrade setuptools --user python`.
-3. Install all required dependencies with `pip install -r requirements.txt`.
+4. Install all required dependencies with `pip3 install -r requirements.txt`.
-4. Create a file called `.env` and fill it with your credentials:
+5. Create a file called `.env` and fill it with your credentials:

 ```
 EMAIL=yourEmail@probably.com